AnonymouX47/matrix/docs/features.md

      - _stop_ is the maximum value of an element.
    - All arguments must be positional.

-## Matrix object interactions
+## Matrix Object Interactions

 The `Matrix` class implements the following python object interactions.

 ### Intelligent string representation

 Calling `str(matrix)` returns a string representation of the matrix.

-- The element with longest string representation in a column determines that column's width.
+- The element with the longest string representation in a column determines that column's width.
+- All elements are centered in their columns
 - No matter how much the matrix and it's elements change, the string is smartly adjusted to give the best representation.
 - Calling `print(matrix)` simply writes this string representation to STDOUT.

 ### Subscription

+**Note:**
+- Both rows and Columns are **1-indexed** i.e indexing starts from `1`.
+- A **slice** always includes the **`stop` index**.

-A subscription can be performed on a matrix in get:
+A subscription can be performed on a matrix to get:
 1. The element at the given coordinate, if the subscript is a tuple of **integers** `(row, col)`.
    - e.g `matrix[1, 2]`
    - Indices less than 1 are not allowed.

-2. a new `Matrix` instance made up of the selected rows and columns (called a "block-slice"), if the subscript is a tuple of **slices**.
+2. a new `Matrix` instance, the **intersection** of the selected rows and columns (called a "block-slice"), if the subscript is a tuple of **slices**.
    - e.g `matrix[::2, 3:4]`
    - the first slice selects rows.
    - the second slice selects columns.
-   - any 'stop' out of range is "forgiven".
+   - any 'stop' greater than the number of rows/columns is "forgiven".
    - Indices or steps less than 1 are not allowed.

 These forms of subscription can also be used in an assignment to replace the element or block-slice.
 - The value assigned to an element subscription must be a real number.
-- While that assigned to a block-slice must be a 2D array (iterable of iterables) of real numbers of that same dimension.
+- While that assigned to a block-slice must be a 2D array (iterable of iterables) of real numbers of the same dimension as the matrix that would normally be returned by the block-slice.

 They also support augmented assignments, as supported by the object returned by the form of subscription.

-**Note:**

-- Both rows and Columns are **indexed starting from `1`**.
-- A **slice includes `stop`**.

-### Truth Value
+### Truth-value Testing

 A matrix has a truth values of `False` is it's a null matrix, and `True` otherwise.
 - This property can be used in truth-value testing.

 ### Membership test for elements